SPD Selector

 4. »

-Air Terminal: Complete Guide to Lightning Rod Systems
+Air Terminal: Complete Guide to Critical Types, Heights & NFPA 780 Rules

 Common terminology: The terms "air terminal," "lightning rod," and "Franklin rod" all refer to the same device.
 "Air terminal" is the modern technical term used in engineering specifications, while "lightning rod" remains the popular term.
 Benjamin Franklin invented the first lightning rod in 1752, which is why they're sometimes called "Franklin rods."